Descent on Crete: Description

 The game includes several short scenarios that cover smaller aspects of the overall battle, as well as one long 60-turn campaign game that covers the entire battle.

 Publication history

 Descent on Crete was designed by Eric Goldberg, who admitted in his game notes that "the German landing sites and strengths do not correspond with the historical ones."
 Goldberg did this for two reasons: play balance, and to purposefully force several situations that occurred historically to re-occur in the game.
 The game was published by SPI as a boxed set in 1978 with graphic design by Redmond A. Simonsen, and initially sold well, rising to #6 on SPI's Bestseller List the month it was released.
 But it immediately fell off the list, and did not resurface.

 Reception

+In Issue 29 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard commented, "Descent on Crete will not be an easy game to play, even the short 6 to 10 turn scenarios will be hard work to complete."